 The implementation of

-PersonalDetails would be straight forward to begin with.
+PersonalDetails would be straight forward to

 Over time areas of logic can slowly migrate and move towards the class.
 In most IDE's, simply wrapping a primitive type as the first step can be carried out in a few keystrokes.